About Manning Live

 The dynasty ended with Martha’s retirement in 1958.

 … Today, the Times is run by Publisher Leigh Ann Maynard.
-Editor Robert J. “Bobby” Baker and Production Manager Ted E. Spencer oversee the production of the paper and other Times Publishing Inc. materials.
-We also have Holly Young McCabe and Allie Ganes on our team.
+Editor Robert J. “Bobby” Baker oversees the production of the paper and other Times Publishing Inc. materials.

 Leigh Ann and Bobby are watching circulation and readership grow each week.
 They like to tell people that they have a “Dream Team” at the paper, and they hope to be a part of its history for a long time.